How Boris got pole-dancing former model into Prince Andrew's Buckingham Palace party

 Away from parties, she loved to gossip with friends at the Hoxton Hotel and Shoreditch House, a members' club.

-A senior figure in the tech industry said: "I don't recall feeling heavily pressured or lobbied by her but I know that other people did… With her outfits and her Boris stories, I found her slightly corny but ultimately she was a fun person to have around."
+A senior figure in the tech industry said: "I don't recall feeling heavily pressured or lobbied by her but I know that other people did.
+With her outfits and her Boris stories, I found her slightly corny but ultimately she was a fun person to have around."

 A former Cabinet Minister recalls Arcuri "seemed to be at every event going" between the summer of 2013 and 2016, adding: "She was ubiquitous.
 She was everywhere.
 If there was a gathering about cyber security, she would be there.